-There’s a 50,000 point signup bonus (after $4000 spend within 3 months) and they’ll give you 5000 more points for adding a no fee authorized user to your account and making a purchase in those same 3 months.
+There’s a 50,000 point signup bonus (after $4000 spend within 3 months).
 The card earns double points on travel and dining.
 So they start you off quickly with points, and you accumulate points quickly for your spending.

 Chase points transfer to:

 - Airlines: United, Korean, Singapore, Air France KLM, Southwest, Virgin Atlantic, British Airways

 Air France KLM Flying Blue also partners with Citibank, American Express, and Starwood Preferred Guest.
 So you’ve got all the major transferrable points currencies covered, and it’s a place that you can pool your points from several different cards.

 The Citi Prestige Card earns triple points on air and hotel and double points on restaurants and entertainment.